wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 indicate the number of waiting transactions.
 The scan is only performed if the counter is non-zero.
 After finding a negative priority transaction, the committing transaction checks if its write set overlaps with the read set of the waiting transaction.
 The latter is awaken if two sets have a non-empty intersection.

+Special care needs to be taken for the implementation of irrevocable transactions.
+First, there can only be one irrevocable transaction globally.
+This is implemented by having a dedicated ATT with only one entry.
+Transactions that failed to acquire the only entry can either wait or abort.
+Second, an irrevocable transaction must publish all its writes upon entering the irrevocable state.